What is a Thermocouple?

 According to the applications, different designed configurations of thermocouples include thermocouple probes, probes with connectors, infrared thermocouples, base wire thermocouples, and just thermocouple wire.

 A thermocouple consists of two plates of different metals.
 Both plates are connected at one end and make a junction.

 The junction is placed on the element or surface where we want to measure the temperature.
 This junction is known as a hot junction.
 And the second end of the plate is kept at a lower temperature (room temperature).
-This junction is known as cold junction or reference junction.
+This junction is known as a cold junction or reference junction.

 According to the Seebeck effect, the temperature difference between the two different metals induces the potential differences between two points of the thermocouple plates.

 If the circuit is closed, a very small amount of current will flow through the circuit.
-A voltmeter is connected in the circuit.
+A voltmeter is connected to the circuit.
 The voltage measured by the voltmeter is a function of a temperature difference between two junctions.